 - Records per page: Allows to customize the number of records displayed in the page. - Head row: Lists the main attributes for the devices such as IP Address, MAC Address etc. Click the column head to sort the table with respect to the column.
 Double click to sort in reverse order. - Search: Allows to search devices based on the MAC Address, IP Address, or other device attributes.
 Click? for help. - Basic Search allows to search the device discovery report with any text or keyword. - Advanced Search allows to enter the expression with operators and wildcards to obtain specific search results.
-For example, (snmp.switch_ip = "10.204.58.??" and manufacturer != "juniper") or (os != "juniper" and ip = "10.204"). - Actions: Allows the following functions: - Approve/Unapprove selected devices: Allows to manually approve or unapproved the selected devices.

-- Add Device: Allows to add new devices.
+For example, (snmp.switch_ip = "10.204.58.??" and manufacturer != "juniper") or (os != "juniper" and ip = "10.204"). - Actions: Allows the following functions: - Approve/Unapprove selected devices: Allows to manually approve or unapproved the selected devices. - Time-Bound Approve Selected Devices: Allows to select and approve devices for a specified time period by specifying start date, end date, and time zone. - Note: If an endpoint is configured for time-bound settings in DDR, it takes precedence over profile group time-bound settings. - Add Device: Allows to add new devices.
 Enter important attributes like MAC Address, Manufacturer, Operating system, category, IP Address, and Profiler Name.
-Allows to override the automatic updates by the profiler and retain the details. - Download Report: Allows to download and save the report in CSV format. - Delete Selected: Allows to delete the selected devices. - Purge Aged Out Devices: Allows to manually purge devices older than the specified interval in the server configuration.
+Allows to override the automatic updates by the profiler and retain the details. - Download Report in CSV format: Allows to download and save the report in CSV format.
+Allows to download complete report or filtered report as required.
+To download complete report, clear all filters before downloading. - Download Report in PDF format: Allows to download and save the report in PDF format.
+Allows to download complete report or filtered report as required.
+To download complete report, clear all filters before downloading. - Note: The maximum number of entries to download as PDF is 30K.
+If the report contains more entries, apply more filters to refine the report. - Delete Selected: Allows to delete the selected devices. - Purge Aged Out Devices: Allows to manually purge devices older than the specified interval in the server configuration.
 Scheduled purging of the devices happens automatically.